 It’s pretty meaningless to use someone else’s PID on your quad.
 Every quad is unique in some way: motor, propellers, ESC, FC, weight distribution, COG, frame… Even the wind speed and climates are different where we are flying, so the ideal PID values are going to be different too.

-Most parts in your quadcopter can have some effect on your PID.
-For example frame, propellers, motors, ESC’s etc… So when you swap out components for a different brand or model, it’s a good idea to re-tune your PID values.
+In fact most parts in our quadcopters can have certain effect on the optimal PID.
+For example frame, propellers, motors, ESC’s etc… So when you swap out components for a different brand or model, it’s a good idea to adjust your PID values accordingly.